OUR MISSION

 THE CHEMCLARITY SOLUTION

-ChemClarity increases “chemical literacy” in the real estate and medical communities with an intuitive diagnostic tool, enabling them to recognize chemical related illnesses and address them effectively in patients and buildings.
+ChemClarity enables the real estate and medical communities to recognize chemical related illnesses and expedite chemical exposure hypotheses to effectively treat patients and remediate buildings.

 ChemClarity and its Strategic Partners are improving the recognition of symptoms and access to testing for buildings and patients.

-ChemClarity provides an AI-driven Diagnostic Assistant to lead non-scientists through a series of questions about their building and health to derive a list of potential chemical causes of health issues.
+ChemClarity is integrating EPA and CDC datasets with a structured taxonomy and decision-tree approach with questions about their building and health to derive a list of potential chemical causes of health issues.

 Community is the leverage that will reduce chemical related illnesses more quickly, so ChemClarity Community is developing a platform that connects clients with toxicologists, medical toxicologists, industrial hygienists and research scientists as resources for testing and more specific recommendations.